 Bridge Pose (Setu Bandhasana)

-How to practice Bridge pose:
+How to practice the Bridge pose:

 - Now exhale and lift your hips towards the ceiling while keeping your palms and feet on the floor.